Transcript: Breast Cancer Risk: Red Wine vs. White Wine

-What if you throw in smoking too?
-Researchers created a healthy lifestyle index, defined by four things: #1 exercise, #2, a dietary shift away from the standard American diet high in meat, dairy, fat, and sugar towards a more prudent dietary pattern—for instance green and yellow vegetables, beans, and fruits. #3 avoidance of tobacco and #4 avoidance of alcohol.
-If young, women scoring higher on those four things may cut their odds of getting breast cancer in half, and older women may cut their odds of breast cancer 80%!
+What if you throw in smoking, too?
+Researchers created a “healthy lifestyle index” defined by four things: #1, exercise; #2, a dietary shift away from the Standard American Diet high in meat, dairy, fat, and sugar towards a more prudent dietary pattern (for instance, green and yellow vegetables, beans, fruits); #3, avoidance of tobacco; #4, avoidance of alcohol.
+Young, women scoring higher on those four things may cut their odds of getting breast cancer in half, and older women may cut their odds of breast cancer 80%!

 We’ve covered how even light drinking can increase breast cancer risk.
 But, for women who refuse to eliminate alcohol, which is less carcinogenic—red wine, or white?